-Some apps include shortcuts that you can use to take actions in Slack from the shortcuts menu.
-Click or tap the lightning bolt icon to the left of the message field to open the shortcuts menu and search for app shortcuts or slash commands.
+Some apps include shortcuts that you can use to take actions in Slack.
+Click the plus icon to the left of the message field and search for app shortcuts or slash commands.

 Some Slack apps have bot users that can send messages and post in channels.
 You might receive a direct message (DM) from an app’s bot user (for example, with a link to fill out a survey created with the app) or see messages in channels posted by an app.

 Note: Only apps with bot users will be visible in the Apps section at the bottom of your sidebar.
 If you don’t see an app there, click the plus icon to search for and interact with it.

 Sign up for other services